Is this game still in print?

 Q: Can I use a Memo From Your Future Self to stop an Artifact/Item ability?

 A: Basically, yes.
 In cases where you’d discard that card from play in order to use its power, you could target that card with the Memo, causing it to be discarded without effect.
 That’s pretty straightforward.
+For example, in Chrono-Trek, the Artifacts which could be discarded from play to be used as an Inverter would simply be discarded without effect.

 For Back To The Future (BttF) only, note that if a Time Car is being memo’d it’s that card which would go into the discard pile without effect, but any required fuel item would remain (Plutonium, Lightning Prediction, Overpowered Locomotive, or the card discarded to use v4 would go back into the players hand).